julianjohannesen/Udacity-SQL-Notes/Lesson-2-SQL-Joins.md

 In the Udacity course, the course designers generally use LEFT JOINs and do not use RIGHT JOINs.
 They just arrange the FROM clause as needed.
 So, in the example above, instead of using a RIGHT JOIN in order to be able see Goldman Sachs Group in our query results, you would use a LEFT JOIN and just put accounts in the FROM clause and orders in the JOIN clause.

+### Outer Joins
+An OUTER JOIN, also called a FULL OUTER JOIN, is a join that will return rows from the inner join result, and also rows from either of the tables being joined.
+This join is used rarely.